iDataVisualizationLab/VAST2019mc3/README.md

 ___
 ### 3. Data extraction - data perspective

-To get a broad view of the data, get into the attributes:
+To get a broad view of the data", "get into the attributes:

 **Timestamp:**
 - When do people tweet the most?